IBM/clai/known-issues.md

 Fedora by default doesn't have Python3 and Pip3 installed.
 And the install process need install pythondev for install some packages.

-If you does not have Python installed we recomend to you execute
+If you does not have Python installed we recommend to you execute

 ```commandline
     sudo dnf install python37